NK-MXD/AdaToC-Compiler/README.md

 2023.10.1 ~ 2023.10.31: rganize Ada Synatx Grammer and Write cases.
 2023.11.1 ~ 2023.11.31: build benchmark of the program.
 2023.12.1 ~ 2023.12.31: explore the implement frame of Ada to C.
-2024.1.1 ~ 2024.1.15: try to implement the synax analysize of Ada to C.
+2024.1.1 ~ 2024.1.31: try to implement the synax analysize of Ada to C.

-## List
+## Todo AND List

+### PhaseOne Features

+- procedure
+- if
+- for
+- while
+- case
+- var
+- Interger
+- comment

-Benchmark of Ada grammar Cases:
+### Benchmark of Ada grammar Cases:
 - [x] print
 - [x] if else
 - [x] loop